 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Canada is well-known for its no-kill shelters, and far fewer healthy animals are euthanized every year in Canada than in the United States.
-In fact, the numbers for adoption far outweigh euthanization in Canada, and the numbers of homeless pets in Canadian shelters are gradually declining.
-This is mostly due to the majority of Canadian shelters’ policies of spaying and neutering — most do not allow animals to leave their care without the procedure.
+In fact, the numbers for adoption far outweigh euthanization in Canada, and the number of homeless pets in Canadian shelters are gradually declining.
+This is mostly due to the majority of Canadian shelters’ policies of spaying and neutering; most do not allow animals to leave their care without the procedure.
 This helps reduce the pet population overall, albeit gradually.

 That said, there are still large numbers of pets in shelters across Canada, the majority of which are cats, followed closely by dogs, but many other species end up in shelters too.
-Let’s look at 10 Canadian animal shelter statistics to know in 2022.
+Let’s look at 10 Canadian animal shelter statistics to know this year.

 - There are currently over 170 animal shelters in Canada.

 - In 2019, Canadian shelters took in over 100,000 cats and dogs.

 - Canadian shelters took in 11,000 species of other animals in 2019.

 - Twice as many cats as dogs are taken into Canadian shelters on average.

 - Overpopulation is a major factor in euthanization in Canadian shelters.

 - Only 10% of dogs in Canadian shelters are euthanized.